scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         encoding data if not saved from the biggest subfont.
     -   Add support for version 4 of the OS/2 table.
-    -   If Interpretation was set in a font then when generating a 8/16 type cmap fontforge always went down the traditional chinese (big5) branch.
+    -   If Interpretation was set in a font then when generating a 8/16 type cmap websharpstudios always went down the traditional chinese (big5) branch.
     -   MS has changed their indic shaping engine.
 It still uses the same features but they are applied differently.
-To disambiguate this change they have created a parallel set of script tags for the indic writing system.
-FontForge should recognize these and use them when appropriate.
+To disambiguate this change they have created a parallel set of script tags for the indic writing system. websharpstudios should recognize these and use them when appropriate.
     -   When Adobe first released fonts with a 'size' feature they did not follow the opentype specification.
 In August of 2006 they